 Or, you may want to reconnect with relatives that have separated.

 You may want to explore whether you indeed have a famous relative in your family tree.

-7. Involvement in historical event!
+7. Involvement in historical events!

 8. Inheriting medical condition!

-Discovering whether there is a medical condition that has been passed down to you.
+To discover whether there is a medical condition that has been passed down to you.
 Or whether there is a possibility that you may inherit the condition.

 9. Family inheritance!

 You may want proof that you are related to someone that has recently passed away.
 And so you want to make that connection to receive an inheritance.